Skip to main content Link Search Menu Expand Document Toggle dark mode Copy Code (external link)

 3. Sections & Page Breaks - Page break control, pagination, keeping content together

-4. Multi-Column Layouts - Table-cell layouts, column widths, gutters
+4. Multi-Column Layouts - Native CSS columns, column widths, rules, and fill behavior

 5. Positioning - Static/relative/absolute, overlays, watermarks